untrobotics/botathon/ArduinoR4Template/README.md

 # To-do
 * Add a dictionary or macro so users don't have to use enum
 * Add basic motor control

+# Bugs
+* Windows requires pairing to use BLE.
+Current code will not run otherwise.